nicklafferty/craftycody/content/crochet/pattern-review-the-lovey-dovey-sweater.md

 ## Yarn

 The yarn I used was [Hobby Lobby's "I love this Cotton Yarn" in sage](https://www.hobbylobby.com/Yarn-Needle-Art/Yarn/Sage-I-Love-This-Cotton-Yarn/p/36185).
 I bought 5 skeins and went during one of their 30% off all yarn sales.
-In total, it was about $14.
+In total it was about $14.

+I don't work with cotton yarn a lot, but as I said earlier, I enjoy using it for wearables.
+I used to use acrylic yarn, but everything came out so bulky, shapeless, and scratchy.
+I don't really like shapeless clothing so a thinner, lighter-weight yarn is welcome when making clothes.

+This yarn is really soft, but it also strikes me as being a little thin.
+It says it's a weight 4 yarn, but it almost works up as a thicker weight 3.
+I think this also contributed to my problem of the shirt coming out smaller than the pattern.
+This might just be a "me" issue though.

+The range of colors is great, there are a ton of options.
+I did notice that the multi-colored skeins had less yardage than the solid colors.
+Something to keep in mind there.

+I will definitely be using this brand again for future projects.

 ## Mods

 I don't like 3/4" sleeves.
-I know that I'll be constantly trying to pull them down.
+I know that I'll constantly be trying to pull them down.
 I like how longer sleeves hit my hands and make my fingers look longer and more feminine.
 I knew when I bought this pattern that I'd be making the sleeves 1. tighter and 2. longer.
 Here's what I did in order of how the pattern is written:

 \-I used a "G" (4.25mm) hook throughout the entire pattern.